StumpedMom/StumpedMom/content/en/posts/down_with_the_pta.md

 A Community with Resources and Capital
 Relationships and Connections between those parents and the people with the Capital

 All of these critical components more abundant in more affluent communities, which thanks to the well documented racial income gap in this country, are overwhelmingly white.
 PTA participation is also a ladies game, with Mom’s far outnumbering Dad’s in participation.
-So the pressure to join and support the PTA weights heavily on women adding to their emotional labor burden and straining marriages.
+So the pressure to join and support the PTA weighs heavily on women adding to their emotional labor burden and straining marriages.

 Don’t just take my word for it.
 Reports show that PTA fundraising contributes to the achievement gap, that has been well documented, between white and affluent neighborhoods and communities with less resources.
 And even in diverse or well integrated schools white parents hold a disproportionate influence over decision making.